Caution: Be Sure You Have Designated Primary & Successor Beneficiaries

 This could have been avoided simply by naming a successor beneficiary.
 I always recommend naming at least one person or group of persons as successor beneficiaries on such assets.

 The same caution applies if you have named a group of persons as beneficiaries, for example, your children, and one of them predeceases you.
-If you fail to say that you want that child’s children to receive their interest if he or she predeceases you, the surviving children will likely receive the asset.
+If you fail to say that you want that child’s children to receive their interest if he or she predeceases you, only your surviving children will receive the asset.
 That may not be what you intended.

 Following these simple tips can save a lot of time, expense, and trouble, but they are frequently overlooked.